dialog-semiconductor/BLE_SDK6_examples/LPCCSE-177-social-distancing-application/Readme.md

 When scanning completes, the dynamic list entries will be printed, the list will be traversed and if there is a device with a strong signal nearby the scanning device will initiate a connection.
 The "nearby strong signal" is assumed a device with an RSSI smaller then -70dbm (this threshold is configurable from the user_prox_zones_rssi array).
 Upon connection, the entry list will be marked as "Accessed", and then the devices will exchange their measured RSSIs through a GATT service for a configurable number of times and the maximum RSSI will be used as an indication for the distance.
 At this point, the LED will blink according to the proximity zone that the devices are in.
 The same procedure will be repeated with every device that is in close range, and then an advertising and scanning cycle will start again.

 **``WARNING:`` There are cases where a device that performs scan may not report all nearby devices or when initiating a connection the connection might fail.
-That may occur because the other device has switched to scanning mode or it is allready connected with another device**
+That may occur because the other device has switched to scanning mode or it is already connected with another device**

 The SW uses a unique static random address that derives from the OTP header data.